-- Participate daily in a vigorous Aerobic Circuit Exercise Training program (A.C.E.T.) throughout nine weeks of initial basic training.
+Basic Training: Requires that Trainees participate daily in a vigorous Aerobic Circuit Exercise Training program (A.C.E.T.) throughout eleven weeks of initial basic training.

-- Must pass the formal physical fitness test that is administered during the sixth week of training.
+Must pass the formal physical fitness test that is administered during the fourth week of training.

-- Complete Riot Control Training including instruction in the use of 36" batons, gas masks, and exposure to harassing chemical agents and direct contact with pepper gas.
+Complete Riot Control Training including instruction in the use of 36" batons, gas masks, and exposure to harassing chemical agents and direct contact with Oleoresin Capsicum.
 Marching and squad tactics are vigorously executed directly as trainees perform scenarios as a team.